Associate Professor, Computer Science and Administrative Sciences; Director, Project Management

 My area of interest in the project management discipline continues to be the fascinating area of project risk management.
 Within this context, I’ve been focusing on project communications and leadership.
 My research indicates that communication lapses are a leading cause of project failures.
 I would assert that poor communication in the project environment is responsible for project failure at least a third of the time.
 In some cases, this results in totally catastrophic consequences.
 For instance, I believe the RMS Titanic sank due to several communication failures.
 From a technology perspective, it certainly was “unsinkable.”
 Project managers should make sure there are no communication gaps in the project environment, and should be skilled in the art and science of communicating effectively with different stakeholder groups.

 On the IT side, I have interests if not expertise in agile software development, especially UI/UX, database systems, and web analytics.
 The IT domain evolves very quickly, and I find it really an exciting field to be in.
-I have assembled my own computers from parts and have various websites and domains that I program and maintain.
+I have assembled my own computers from parts as a hobby and have several websites that I program and maintain.

 What courses do you teach?